 Less capacity is required to make a will than is required to execute other legal documents or contracts (see Matter of Coddington, 281 App Div 143 , affd 307 NY 181 ).
 Using this logic, it is possible that an irrevocable trust requires a little more capacity than a revocable trust.

-Trust contest law is still not settled.
+The law for contesting trusts in New York is still not completely settled.
 It is not as easy as one would think to describe how a trust contest works in New York, because our law involving trust contests is currently in flux.
 A legislative advisory committee and bar groups have attempted to develop a unified approach to trust contest, and that attempt has failed.
 The statutory law is scarce in its guidance, and court cases have been contradictory at times.
 Courts decide trust contests by relying of a mixture of will contest and contract law, with a wide difference of opinion abounding.

-Trust contests are best brought in the Surrogate’s Court.
+In our opinion, contesting a trust is best done in the Surrogate’s Court.
 A trust contest can be brought either in the Supreme Court (New York name for a regular court) or the Surrogate’s Court, the Court dealing with matters of the dead.
 We bring usually bring our trust contests in the Surrogate’s Court, for two reasons.
 First, the surrogate’s court is more likely to apply the will challenge standard, and we think that it’s a more favorable standard to the trust challenger.
 And second, because a trust challenge deals with the matter for the deceased, there’s a chance that the attorney defending the trust may try to transfer it to the Surrogate’s Court anyway, causing unneeded delay in trust litigation.

 Watch out for hidden trusts.
 One of the confusing things about trust contests is knowing whether there is a trust in the first place.
 New York is a state that allows ultra-private trusts.
 For example, Florida requires a trustee to notify potential beneficiaries of the existence of a trust upon the death of the maker of the trust.
 Not so in New York.
 When a person dies in New York and leaves a will, the executor probating the will has an obligation to notify the relatives of the deceased person, even if they are not in the will.
 Not so with a trust.
 A person can die and his relatives may never even find out that the deceased left a trust that cut them out of their inheritance.
-This is something to keep in mind.
+This is something to keep in mind when figuring out how to contest a trust in New York.
 If your relative died and it looks like they have no inheritance to leave to you, it may be possible that they’ve made a trust and have cut you out of it (or have simply transferred their property to someone else before they died).